Earning a Doctor of Education Degree in Virginia

 But we also want to highlight the alternatives.
 A number of so-called “campus” Ed.D. programs in our school listings are technically hybrid.
 To take just one example—the College of William and Mary’s Executive Ed.D. in Educational Policy, Planning, and Leadership is primarily online, supplemented by four campus weekends per fall & spring semester and two-week summer residencies.
 If you live in the area and can afford the commute, you may find a degree that’s right up your alley.

-Note: Our overview of online doctoral programs in education contains a list of online Ed.D. degrees offered in every state.
+Note: Our overview of online Doctor of Education programs contains a complete list of online Ed.D. degrees offered in every state and our list of the best online Ed.D. programs.

 Online Ed.D.
 Programs at Public Virginia Universities